MCorentin/vargen/README.md

 # VarGen

-VarGen is an R package designed to fetch variants related to phenotypes from the Online Mendelian Inheritance in Man (OMIM) and / or Genome Wide Association Studies (GWAS).
+VarGen is an R package designed to get a list of variants related to a disease.
+It just need an OMIM morbid ID as input and optionally a list of tissues / gwas traits of interest to complete the results.
+You can use your own customised list of genes instead of an OMIM ID.
+VarGen is also capable of annotating the variants to help you rank and identify the most impactful ones.

 All the coordinates are based on the hg38 version of the human genome.